dichev/automation-suite/deploy/README.md

   Options:
-    -h, --hosts <list>      [required] The target host names
+    -h, --hosts <list>      [required] The target host names --install-deps          Install required deps in case the vm is not unified

   Additional Options:
     -p, --parallel [limit]  When run with multiple hosts define how many commands to be executed in parallel.
 Set to 0 execute them all together.
 By default will be executed sequentially